-- a. grades 7-12 Class size (academic) 31 32 grades 7-12 Class size (specialist) 35 36 - b.
+- a. grades 7-12 Class size (academic) 31 grades 7-12 Class size (specialist) 35 - b.
 For a teacher to qualify for overload payment in sub-paragraphs c. and d. below, the above class sizes shall have been met for at least one-half of a quarter. - c.
-If the teacher has the student less than five and one-quarter hours per day, the \$135 rate per student is pro-rated. - d.
-The \$135.00 overload payment in grades 7-12 is established for each student, seen one period per day, all year long.
-Students seen less that five periods per week will be pro-rated as a fraction per week and/or the full year, whichever is applicable.
+Elementary teachers shall be approved for overload of each class for each quarter that the overload occurred up to a maximum of four class periods.
+The \$135.00 overload payment in grades 7-12 is established for each student, seen one (1) period per day, per quarter.
+Students seen less than five (5) periods per week will be pro-rated as a fraction per week and/or the quarter, whichever is applicable.